Derangements in Subspace Actions of Finite Classical Groups: Regular semisimple elements

-As in Section \ref{maximaltori}, we say that an element of an n-dimensional orthogonal group is strongly regular semisimple if it has $n$ distinct eigenvalues.
+As in Section \ref{maximaltori}, we say that an element of an $n$-dimensional orthogonal group is strongly regular semisimple if it has $n$ distinct eigenvalues.
 Arguing as in Theorem \ref{largeregssoddo} proves the following result.